scacela/backup_scheduler/README.md

     ps aux | grep backup.py
     ```

-10. To stop the script from producing backups from a particular process, terminate the process by running the following command, replacing `MY_PROCESS_ID` with your own.
+10. To stop the script from producing backups from a particular process, terminate the process by executing the following command, replacing `MY_PROCESS_ID` with your own.

     ```
     kill -9 MY_PROCESS_ID